 We want to thank YOU... our clients, our team, Northshore Home Magazine and the greater North Shore community... for making Landmark Finish your choice for millwork and custom cabinetry.

-We are so honored and excited to be named BONS Home Readers’ Choice in 2018.
+We are so honored and excited to be named BONS Home Readers’ Choice in 2018 AND 2019.
 Without you, this achievement would not be possible.

-Click below to access the digital edition of the the Northshore Home Magazine.
+Click below to access the digital editions of the the Northshore Home Magazine.

 It is our mission to exceed our clients’ expectations through quality, craftsmanship and service.
 Our craftsmen pay close attention to detail and are dedicated to providing the highest quality on all our projects.
 We have experience working with a variety of materials and enjoy working with designers, architects, contractors and direct owners to create one-of-a-kind spaces.

 Laminate Cabinetry & Countertops

 Solid Surface Countertops

 Closet Organization Systems

 Landmark Finish is a family owned and operated business.
 We take the time to learn our clients’ needs and expectations.
 We are committed to developing trusted & lasting relationships.
 Our customers are our valued partners.
 Much of our business is from satisfied customers providing word of mouth referrals.
 Time and time again, our customers feel that our impeccable record of quality and service is worth referring.
 At Landmark Finish, your project is our project!

 Close up shop or reinvent our business?
 That’s the decision we were faced with when the market crashed in late 2008.